bunyk/blog/content/posts/microservices_pros_cons.md

 ---
 title: "To split or not to split?
-What are microservices and should you use them."
+What are microservices and why should you (not) use them."
 date: 2021-01-08T20:53:45+01:00
 tags:
 - notes